pquentin/blog/content/2017-04-02_async-library-color.md

 asynchronous I/O much more approachable, and I would not consider writing asynchronous code without that feature.

 Asynchronous I/O has attracted a lot of praise and criticism.
-The best criticism came from Bob Nystrom who wrote a very influential post named [What Color is Your Function?](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) in which he explains that asynchronous programming forces us to divide the world in two.
+One obvious "problem" is that we do not actually use more CPU cores, we're just using one more efficiently.
+Anyway, the best criticism came from Bob Nystrom who wrote a very influential post named [What Color is Your Function?](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) in which he explains that asynchronous programming forces us to divide the world in two.
 For every synchronous library that does I/O you now